A guide to researching ancestors who emigrated to Australia from countries other than the United Kingdom

 WorldGenWeb is a non-profit, volunteer based organization dedicated to providing genealogical and historical records and resources for world-wide access.

-Here you will find letter writing guides for a number of countries.
+Under the research wiki page you will find letter writing guides for many countries.
 These excellent guides explains how to compose genealogical query letters to international addresses using their native language.
 They list typical phrases in English and the same phrase in the native language and include example letters and information on how to request and pay for research.
+If there is a letter writing guide for your country, it will be listed under Research Tools.

 Go to the categories page and browse by country to locate tips of languages and translations.

-There are several translation services now freely available on the internet including, Google Translate, Babelfish and Free Translation You can use these tools to translate text and web pages into other languages.
+There are several translation services now freely available on the internet including, Google Translate and Babelfish.
+You can use these tools to translate text and web pages into other languages.
 Or translate search terms into another language, use these search terms to retrieve websites in that language and then use the same online translation service to translate the relevant websites back into English.